jagadishb1409/memoji-coversion/README.md

 Here we are making use of the python module named ‘python-avatars’.
-There are many attributes provided like skin colour, hair colour, clothing colour, hair style, clothing style, facial hair style, accessories etc. With the help of these attributes combinations we can create different avatars which can be later used as an emoji for the GUI part.
+There are many attributes provided like skin colour, hair colour, clothing colour, hair style, clothing style, facial hair style, accessories etc. With the help of these attributes combinations we can create different avatars which can be later used as an memoji for the GUI part.

 ### GUI using Django as Framework